Love Behind Screens: How Media Affects Perceptions Of Love

 While the saying “no one is perfect” may seem somewhat oversimplified, it can be objectively true.
 When it comes to love, seeking out an idealistic romance often leads to disappointment.
 Though some romantic partners may be more compatible than others, relationships often have flaws, challenges, and conflicts.

-How media can impact perceptions about love
+How love behind screens and other media can impact perceptions in relationships

 There are several ways media impacts public perceptions about love in the US, including the following.